erikamag/GRN_manuscript/README.md

 # GRN Manuscript Supplemental Tables and Data Files

 **Table S1.
-Maize TF mutant alleles isolated from the UniformMu population to test GRN predictions.** Mutant allele transcriptome data obtained, differential expression data averaged across biological replicates (N-rep) in mutant allele (CPM) and W22 control (W22_CPM) samples (log2fc: log2 fold change of mutant to control, lfcSE: log fold change standard error and FDR adjusted p-value included).
+32 Maize TF mutant alleles isolated from the UniformMu population to test GRN predictions.** Mutant allele transcriptome data obtained, UniformMu Mu ID and Stock, Pos: Mu insertion position within the gene, and Pedi: pedigree of the mutant stock sampled for RNA-seq (BC = backcross, S = self).
+RNA-seq CPM and FPKM for TF mutant and wild-type W22, DE data averaged across biological replicates (N), log2fc: log2 fold change of mutant to control, lfcSE: log fold change standard error and FDR adjusted p-value.
+Data for TF genes that are that are DE in the mutant compared to the wild-type are highlighted.

 **Data File S1.
 Differentially expressed genes for each TF mutant allele.** Up- and down-regulated DE genes (log2fc ≥ 1 and FDR adjusted p-value < 0.05) for each mutant allele and those shared by multiple independent alleles per TF in this study.